 Just to put this into context.
-This is something built in 200 BC.
-The kind of skill and complexity needed to manufacture it would not become evident until the 14 Century.
-This was beyond being ahead of its time.
-It could well be one of the greatest archaeological discoveries of all time.
-Scientists think the device was probably manufactured for a wealthy person, who used it for a bit of fun.
+This is something built more than two thousand years ago.
+The kind of skill and complexity needed for manufacture would not become evident until the 14 Century.
+Beyond being ahead of its time, the device could well be one of the greatest archaeological discoveries of all time.
+Scientists think it was built for a wealthy person, for a bit of fun.

 The scientific community is very excited principally because they believe they only have half the story.
 Another half of the device or devices, remains on the bottom of the Aegean sea, waiting to be found.
 So scientists have no idea how complicated this device could potentially be, or even how many there are until they discover the rest of it.
 One set of gears and cogs doesn’t match the rest so there is more of the device or devices to be discovered.